mlcommons/ck/docs/taskforce.md

 We are requested to focus on the following tasks:

 1) Continue extending CM interface and workflows to reproduce as many MLPerf inference v3.1 submissions as possible: see [current coverage](https://github.com/mlcommons/ck/issues/1052)
-2) Help all MLperf inference v4.0 submitters automate their submissions and provide a common CM interface to rerun them in a unified way
+2) Help all MLPerf inference v4.0 submitters automate their submissions and provide a common CM interface to rerun them in a unified way
 3) Apply standard [ACM artifact review and badging methodology](https://www.acm.org/publications/policies/artifact-review-and-badging-current) with [cTuning extensions to ML and systems conferences](https://cTuning.org/ae) to MLPerf inference v4.0 submission to make it easier to rerun experiments and reproduce results (see [ACM Tech Talk](https://www.youtube.com/watch?v=7zpeIVwICa4)